And I guess that’s why

 If you are an American citizen and want to bring a spouse, fiancé(e), brother, sister, parent, or other relative to the United States, Wendy is the “go to” attorney for family immigration.

 Each year, thousands of people, who are residents of other countries, are allowed to enter and live in the United States in an effort to reunite families.
 The United States government recognizes that their citizens do well and prosper when surrounded and supported by those they love.

-For example, if you are engaged and want to bring your loved one to the United States, Wendy will help you to obtain a K-1 visa for your fiancé(e).
-The K-1 is also known as the “fiancé visa”.
+If you are engaged and want to bring your loved one to the United States, Wendy will help you to obtain a K-1 or “Fiancé Visa” for your bethrothed.

-She will walk you through the process each step of the way and ensure that you follow through on all the necessary steps of marriage and successful interview after your fiancé enters the United States.
-If you don’t, you fiancé may be deported.
+Wendy will then walk you through the process each step of the way and ensure that you follow through on all the necessary steps of marriage and successful interview after your fiancé enters the United States.
+Completing each part of the process correctly is essential to avoid your fiancé being deported.